spoonboy-io/morpheus-golang-task-plugin/README.md

 - Only Standard Libary packages work in the current implementation

 ## TODO
-- Make the task output available to subsequent tasks in yhe workflow
 - Make the Morpheus vars available to the task
 - A Github Workflow to build the plugin